In a recent survey we identified the key benefits of having a person’s values aligned with their work.

 I believe we do this, because we believe we have no other choices or options.
 Many people take it the next step and anaesthetise these thoughts through food, smoking, and alcohol or just completely disconnect by saying to others or themselves, “I am too busy to even think about this!”.
 Perhaps you have noticed your team or colleagues doing or saying these things.
 All of this leading to increased stress, and if ignored can lead to burnout, bad performance and loss of employment.
 However there is a way out!

 In your work, are you maximising your potential, and your team’s potential?
 And if not, how does this impact other aspects of your life, the working environment and results?
 Do you know what your values are when it comes to work?

 Below are 4 easy steps to identify your Values and how they relate to your work.

 Step One: What are my values?

 Do you know your broader values?
-Remember values are not a goal or mission statement, they are more of a fluid behavior or way of life that is important to you.
-Oxford defines value in this context two ways; (a) the regard that something is held to deserve; the importance, worth, or usefulness of something; and (b) principles or standards of behavior, one’s judgement of what is important in life (see http://www.oxforddictionaries.com/definition/english/value).
+Values are not a goal or a mission statement, they are more of a fluid behavior or way of life that is important to you.
+The Oxford dictionary defines a value in two ways; (a) the regard that something is held to deserve; the importance, worth, or usefulness of something; and (b) principles or standards of behavior, one’s judgement of what is important in life.

 Step Two: Defining my Values.

 Once you have completed the above step, summarise what appears to be consistent, repeated or distinct themes, into 3-5 statements on the left hand side on a new page.
 These might be several statements about family members or behaviors that were important you followed.
-This might look like (but also could be nothing like, which is okay!):
+For example:

 1. Providing my family opportunities to achieve their greatest potential